 The US Department of the Treasury issued preliminary guidance on the US implementation of the price cap and ban on maritime services (which includes trading/commodities brokering, financing, shipping, insurance, flagging and customs brokering) on 9th September, 2022 which can be found here.
-Further guidance was issued by OFAC on 22nd November, 2022, which can be found here.
+Following implementation of the relevant price caps, further guidance has been issued by OFAC which can be found here.

 There is a ban on the maritime transportation of Russian crude oil and petroleum products from 5th December, 2022 and 5th February, 2023 respectively.
-This is subject to a wind down period for Russian crude oil loaded before 5th December, 2022, provided it is discharged before 19th January, 2023.
+A a wind down period applied for Russian crude oil loaded before 5th December, 2022, provided it was discharged before 19th January, 2023.
+A wind down period also applies for Russian petroleum products that are loaded prior to 12:01am EST on 5th February, 2022 and discharged at the port of destination prior to 12:01am EST on 1st April, 2023.